 Learn how options trading can protect your portfolio and enhance profits.

 Options contracts are derivatives investments, which means you’re exchanging contracts rather than buying and selling physical assets.
-While there’s always an underlying asset attached to the contract, such as shares or commodities, you don’t need to actually own the assets at any point in order to make a profit.
+While there’s always an underlying asset attached to the contract, such as stocks or commodities, you don’t need to actually own the assets at any point in order to make a profit.

 This means that options traders can profit regardless of whether stock, commodity or forex prices are rising or falling.